RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

-\##**Comment:** This folder “GenomasValidacao210919” has all the validation genomes acquired from the NCBI that has ST.
+\##**Comment:** This folder “GenomasValidacao210919” has all 2184 validation genomes acquired from the NCBI that has ST and and they had less than 200 contigs.